-1) No firefighting provisions are provided within the premise.
+- 1) No firefighting provisions are provided within the premise. - 2) The nearest Fire Hydrant is adjacent to flat 45, Salop Drive.

 Fire Signage

 - 1) All fire doors display "Fire Door Keep Shut" where appropriate. - 2) No smoking (Smoke Free England) signage is displayed at the front entrance to the premises.